-Mary Michel's Journey of the JOURNEY OF THE HEART Heart, Center of Hope gives women an opportunity to be set free from fear and shame in order for them to know they are worthy to be 2022 marks the thirteenth anniversary of this loved. extraordinary ministry.
-Many from COTC have served and continue to serve at Journey of the Heart.
+Mary Michel's Journey of the Heart, Center of Hope gives women an opportunity to be set free from fear and shame in order for them to know they are worthy to be loved.
+2023 marks the fourteenth anniversary of this extraordinary ministry.
+Many from